Rocketing Covid admissions sees number in hospital with disease exceed January Omicron peak

 READ MORE: Why Omicron is pushing the NHS to the brink - even if it is milder

-Chris Schofield, a consultant physician and clinical director NHS Tayside, said: "There is a very old saying in hospitals, that a bed is only a bed if it is staffed.
+Chris Schofield, a consultant physician and clinical director at NHS Tayside, said: "There is a very old saying in hospitals, that a bed is only a bed if it is staffed.

 "Staff are the rate limiting factor here and you can't just bring them online in two years."

-The increase in Covid patients also comes amid a rise in delayed discharge, with 1,623 acute beds occupied over the past week by patient well enough to leave hospital but unable to do so - mostly due to a lack of social care.
+The increase in Covid patients also comes amid a rise in delayed discharge, with 1,623 acute beds occupied over the past week by patients well enough to leave hospital but unable to do so - mostly due to a lack of social care.

 Comments & Moderation